-- Be sure to wait at least ten minutes until the oil level settles before checking. - The oil level should be between the minimum and maximum level marks.
+The engine oil should be between the minimum and maximum level marks.

+- 1. Maximum level mark

+- 2. Minimum level mark

-If the engine oil is at or below the minimum level mark, add sufficient oil of the recommended type to raise it to the correct level.
+- If the engine oil is at or below the minimum level mark, add sufficient oil of the recommended type to raise it to the correct level.